-Copies of annual plans are sent to Defra's Secretary of State by 30 April each year.
+Copies of annual plans are sent to the Department for Environment, Food and Rural Affairs (Defra) Secretary of State by 30 April each year.

-The IFCA will maintain its website ensuring public access to current fisheries and conservation information for the district, including management requirements and byelaws.
-Non-reserved IFCA Committee papers will be published.
+The IFCA will maintain its website ensuring public access to current fisheries and conservation information for the district, including management requirements and byelaws. non-reserved IFCA Committee papers will be published.

 The IFCA will have reviewed its website by the last working day of each month.